cl-illc/nlmi/assessment.md

 # Resit

 If you haven't scored the minimum necessary to pass the course (according to the criteria above), you will need a resit.
-Your resit grade will substitute only one of your components (the smallest) and your updated grade after the resit will again be a simple waited average:
+Your resit grade can  substitute only one of your components (the smallest), and only if it improves your grade.
+Your updated grade after the resit will again be a simple waited average:

 \begin{equation}
 u = 0.5 \times \max(e, a) + 0.5 \times \max(r, \min(e, a))